object-oriented-python/object-oriented-programming/doc/source/9_debugging.rst

 Creating a test command
 ~~~~~~~~~~~~~~~~~~~~~~~

-A pytest test is a perfect example of such a command, so we
+Since pytest provides a framework for creating programs which succeed or fail,
-in effect write the test that we wish had existed at the time the bug slipped
+one approach is write the test that we wish had existed at the time the bug
-into our code.
-The bisection search effectively enables us to retrospectively
+slipped into our code.
+The bisection search effectively enables us to
-introduce this test into our repository.
-Because we're going to be rolling back
+retrospectively introduce this test into our repository.
+Because we're going to
-the state of our repository to before we created this command, this is one
+be rolling back the state of our repository to before we created this command,
-exception to the rule that you must always commit all of your work to the git
+this is one exception to the rule that you must always commit all of your work
-repository.
-Make a copy of this command (for example the Python file containing
+to the git repository.
+Make a copy of this command (for example the Python file
-the pytest test) outside your repository.
-For the rest of this section, we'll
+containing the pytest test) outside your repository.
+For the rest of this
-assume that you've created a pytest test in a file called :file:`bug_test.py`
+section, we'll assume that you've created a pytest test in a file called
-which you have placed in the folder containing your repository (if you followed
+:file:`bug_test.py` which you have placed in the folder containing your
-the instructions in :numref:`week %s <programs_files>` then this folder might be
+repository (if you followed the instructions in :numref:`Chapter %s
+<programs_files>` then this folder might be called
-called :file:`principles_of_programming`).
-With the top folder of your
+:file:`principles_of_programming`).
+With the top folder of your repository as
-repository as the working directory, we would then run this test with:
+the working directory, we would then run this test with:

 .. code-block:: console